LucasDelfino92/morrowindsharp/mw2.md

 - Delete the following records from **BTB's Game Improvements (Necro Edit).ESP** for compatibility with **Caldera Mages Guild Guarded Alchemy Set.ESP**:
   - Cell **Caldera, Guild of Mages**
     - Omits an Imperial Guard placed by BTB's Game Improvements who is no longer necessary.
+- Delete the following records from **BTB's Game Improvements (Necro Edit).ESP** for compatibility with **Balanced Passive Races and Birthsigns.ESP**:
+  - BSGN **Elfborn**
+    - Omits the addition of a new power which Balanced Passive Races and Birthsigns doesn't override.
 - If you installed **MDMD - More Deadly Morrowind Denizens**, delete the following record from **Merged Objects.ESP**:
   - NPC **sjoring hard-heart**
     - Omits an unnecessary merge that nerfed Sjoring Hard-Heart's stats.